-Guaranteed to satisfy your hunger for palatable and relevant scientific information, bestselling author Dr. Joe Schwarcz separates fact from fiction in this collection of new and updated articles about what to eat, what not to eat, and how to recognize the scientific basis of food chemistry.
+We all have questions, and Dr. Joe Schwarcz has the answers, some of which will astonish you.
+Guaranteed to satisfy your hunger for palatable and relevant scientific information, Dr. Joe separates fact from fiction in this collection of new and updated articles about what to eat, what not to eat, and how to recognize the scientific basis of food chemistry.

 Published: October 2019

-Dimensions: 5.5 x 8.5 in.
+Dimensions: 5.5 x 8.25 in.